 So just a large heading that you can click to get to my website.
 A fancy markdown badge related to my hosting.
 And a brief description of this website.

 But that's the site.

 Your browser should've only received two files at the time of writing this.
-It should have received this
+You should have received the

 file.
 And this image: